Skip to content

 Retransmission Automatic (lost packets retransmitted) None (application must handle)

-Most browser connections use TCP (HTTP, WebSocket, etc.).
-But WebRTC uses UDP directly, bypassing the browser's network stack and proxy configuration.
-This is the #1 cause of IP leakage in proxied browser automation.
-Your real IP leaks through UDP while TCP traffic goes through the proxy.
+Most browser connections use TCP (HTTP, WebSocket, etc.), but WebRTC uses UDP directly, bypassing the browser's proxy configuration.
+This is the most common cause of IP leakage in proxied browser automation: your TCP traffic goes through the proxy while your UDP traffic leaks your real IP.

 Before any data can be transmitted, TCP requires a three-way handshake to establish a connection.
 This negotiation synchronizes sequence numbers, agrees on window sizes, and establishes connection state on both ends.